iceburg-net/ansible-pcd/README.md

 usage
 ==============

 The pcd_*.yml playbooks are used to apply a single role to specified host(s).
-They will prompt for the role/host if not provided via --extra-vars on the command line.
+You execute these via `ansible-playbook`, and they  will prompt for the role/host if not provided through `--extra-vars`.

 For instance, you can use the [pcd_service.yml](https://github.com/iceburg-net/ansible-pcd/blob/master/pcd_service.yml)